magentabusiness/magentabusiness.github.io/_includes/docs/edge/user-guide/config/edge-cluster-setup.md

 {% endif %}

 ### Step 3.
-Configure ThingsBoard Edge database and queue service
+Configure IoT Hub Edge database and queue service

-Before performing the initial installation, configure the type of database to be used with **ThingsBoard Edge**.
+Before performing the initial installation, configure the type of database to be used with **IoT Hub Edge**.
 To set the database type, change the value of the **DATABASE** variable in the **environment file (.env)** file.

-**ThingsBoard Edge** currently supports two messaging systems/brokers for storing the messages:
+**IoT Hub Edge** currently supports two messaging systems/brokers for storing the messages:
 * **In Memory** queue implementation is not suitable for any sort of cluster deployments.
 * **Kafka** is recommended for production deployments and used by default.
-This queue is used on most of the ThingsBoard production environments now.
+This queue is used on most of the IoT Hub production environments now.

-To edit the **ThingsBoard Edge .env** file, run the following command:
+To edit the **IoT Hub Edge .env** file, run the following command:
 ```bash
 nano .env
 ```